-End-to-end walks are run as part of our walk programme, and are for those wishing to complete the entire Heysen Trail.
+End-to-end walks are run as part of our walk programme, and are for those wishing to walk some or all of the Heysen Trail.
 As the schedule and trail logistics are done by the Friends organisation it is easy for walkers to participate, and many enjoy the social aspect of the group.

 There are approximately sixty day walks involved, spread over six years.
 The southern walks, from Cape Jervis to Kapunda, are held one Sunday a month during the walk season – from May to November each year.
 Over summer, during the Fire Danger Season, the Heysen Trail is closed.
 From Kapunda northwards, due to the greater travelling distances involved, the walk is held over a weekend.
 When the group reaches much further north from Adelaide, beyond Quorn in the sixth and final year, the walks are conducted as a long weekend and week long walk.

 On the Day

 On the day walkers drive to the end of the day’s walk.
 Sometimes they may meet somewhere in the metropolitan area to carpool.
 Leaving their cars at the end of the day’s walk, they board a charter bus which takes the group to the start of the day’s walk.
 From there they hike to the end of the day’s walk and their cars.

 There are many end-to-end groups, some are at various points along the trail, others have now finished the trail.
 Each has started at the start of the Heysen Trail at Cape Jervis.
 Each group takes six years to walk the trail.
 Some people walk with more than one end-to-end group so as to walk more than once a month, thereby completing the trail in less than six years.

 On the two-day weekend walks, from the middle or end of the third year, the group walks on the Saturday, stays overnight in a local town (in B&B accommodation, motels, caravan parks), often sharing a meal, and then walking again on Sunday.
 Walkers need to arrange their own accommodation.